|USGCRP Home Library Our Changing Planet FY2009 The U.S. Climate Change Science Program for FY 2009 Outline of Research Element Activities||| Search|

 Outline of Research Element Activities

-The CCSP participating agencies coordinate scientific research through a set of linked interdisciplinary research elements and cross-cutting activities that encompass a wide range of interconnected issues of climate and global change.
-Chapters 3-15 of the CCSP Strategic Plan contain more detailed discussions of the research elements as well as activities that cut across all areas of the program.
-This report focuses on highlights of recent research and program plans for FY 2006.
+The CCSP-participating agencies coordinate scientific research through a set of linked interdisciplinary research elements and cross-cutting activities that encompass a wide range of interconnected issues of climate and global change.
+Chapters 3 to 15 of the CCSP Strategic Plan contain more detailed discussions of the research elements as well as activities that cut across all areas of the program.
+This report focuses on highlights of recent research and program plans for FY 2009.

 See CCSP Strategic Plan Chapter 3.

 Recognizing that the climate system operates seamlessly across a wide spectrum of time scales, CCSP-supported research encompasses both short-term climate variability and longer term climate change.
 Addressing the interaction of climate processes across time scales poses challenges not only in designing observation systems to monitor the climate system adequately, but also in constructing models that can properly reproduce its past behavior, and confidently project its future behavior.
 Earth system models, in combination with global Earth observations, must produce internally consistent maps of atmospheric, oceanic, land surface, and ice conditions both in near-real-time and retrospectively.
 These maps, or “analyses,” will provide decisionmakers with tools to visualize the evolving state of the full climate system over the entire planet, and researchers with the ability to better explain observed changes in the climate system.

 Global Water Cycle.